rick-liyue-huang/JS-Design-Patterns/Readme.md

 #### 2.3 Design Philosophy

 ##### What's design?
-1. Realize some funtions based on some thoughts;
+1. Realize some functions based on some thought
 2. Based on different projects to realize same function;
 3. Combined with more increasingly needs, design become more important;